RobDWaller/robdwaller.github.io/_posts/2020-06-13-how-write-tests-deno.md

 });
 ```

-The `assertArrayContains()` assertion by contrast is quite complicated and contains [nested loops](https://github.com/denoland/deno/blob/master/std/testing/asserts.ts#L278) which is always concerning.
-I've noticed some bugs in the assertion and it doesn't seem to provide much more value than a simple `Array.includes()` check.
-You may experience unexpected behavior with this assertion.
+The `assertArrayContains()` assertion by contrast is quite complicated and contains [nested loops](https://github.com/denoland/deno/blob/master/std/testing/asserts.ts#L278) which can be concerning.
+I've noticed some bugs in the assertion, so you may experience unexpected behavior with this assertion.

 ```js
 Deno.test("Test Assert Array Contains", () => {